 Causes of diaper rash

 The medical term for diaper rash is “Irritant diaper dermatitis”.
 It simply means a condition that irritates the skin in the diaper area.
-You must remember that a baby has a very sensitive skin and that it really doesn’t take much for the skin to become red and irritated.
+You must remember that a baby has very sensitive skin and that it really doesn’t take much for the skin to become red and irritated.
 I am telling you this because there are many causes of diaper rash.
-Anything from the baby’s own urine to a new food that has been introduced, to oral thrush (yes!) can cause the rash.
+Anything from the baby’s own urine to a new food that has been introduced, to oral thrush (yes!), can cause the rash.